About the program

 - Boston, MA

 Each of our climbs requires a varied level of hiking, climbing and/or mountaineering experience ranging from beginner to advanced.
-Please go to the Summit for Someone page to learn more about qualification requirements for each trip.
-BCM reserves the right to turn down any applicant based on skill level and fitness requirements.
+Please contact the Summit for Someone program coordinator to learn more about qualification requirements for each trip.
+BCM reserves the right to turn down any applicant based on skill level and fitness requirements for the sake of participant safety.

 Your skills will also be gauged by our guides during your trip with Summit for Someone.
 In the event that you pose a risk to yourself or other participants, our guides reserve the right to intervene and reassess your participation in the event.
 Adequately training and preparing for your SFS climb is your responsibility and a part of participating in this experience.
 If you have more questions on whether or not you are qualified, please give us a call at 720-408-4569